nabilfreeman/html5-canvas-advert/README.md

 # html5-canvas-advert
 An example of using the HTML5 canvas to render a mobile-friendly animated advert.

+# Demo

+You can view this at https://legacy.freeman.sh/canvas-ad

 # The animation
 At Now Native we are working on some cool ad intelligence stuff.